At ECDC we welcome families and children from diverse ethnic, national and religious backgrounds. We are very proud to be a diverse community.

 - Let’s Explore!
 (Extended Day)– Ages three and up

-- Kindergarten Enrichment—an afternoon program offered two times per week for current Kindergartners.
+- Kindergarten Enrichment—a half-day program for current Kindergartners.

 These are guidelines only.
 With family input, we will place children in the program that best meets their needs.